vikram42003/book-bay/README.md

 ## API Overview

 The frontend interacts with a separate Express backend through a set of REST API endpoints.
+For detailed request/response examples and the full Postman collection, please refer to the backend repository - https://book-bay-backend.onrender.com

 Below is a quick overview of the main routes used in the app:

 - **POST `/api/users/register`**